Oracle XE 11.2. and MariaDB 10.1 integration on Ubuntu 14.04 and Debian systems

 CREATE TABLE t1 ENGINE=CONNECT TABLE_TYPE=ODBC tabname='T1' CONNECTION='DSN=XE;UID=SYSTEM;PWD=<your-password>';

-select I from t1;
+SELECT I FROM t1;

-Connect to MariaDB via JDBC
+### Part 4: Connecting to MariaDB via JDBC

 tar xvfz mysql-connector-java-5.0.8.tar.gz